bytedance/monoio/README.md

 [zh-readme-url]: README-zh.md

 ## Design Goal
-As a runtime based on io_uring/epoll/kqueue, Monoio is designed to be the most efficient and performant thread-per-core Rust runtime with good platform compatibility.
+Monoio is a pure io_uring/epoll/kqueue Rust async runtime.
+Part of the design has been borrowed from Tokio and Tokio-uring.
+However, unlike Tokio-uring, Monoio does not run on top of another runtime, rendering it more efficient.

-For some use cases, it is not necessary to make task schedulable between threads.
-For example, if we want to implement a load balancer like nginx, we may want to write it in a thread-per-core way.
-The thread local data need not to be shared between threads, so the `Sync` and `Send` will not have to be implemented.
+Moreover, Monoio is designed with a thread-per-core model in mind.
+Users do not need to worry about tasks being `Send` or `Sync`, as thread local storage can be used safely.
+In other words, the data does not escape the thread on await points, unlike on work-stealing runtimes such as Tokio.
+This is because for some use cases, specifically those targeted by this runtime, it is not necessary to make task schedulable between threads.
+For example, if we were to write a load balancer like NGINX, we would write it in a thread-per-core way.
+The thread local data does not need to be shared between threads, so the `Sync` and `Send` do not need to be implemented in the first place.

-Also, the Monoio is designed to be efficient.
-To achieve this goal, we enabled many Rust unstable features like GAT; and we designed a whole new IO abstraction to avoid copying, which may cause some compatibility problems.

-[Our benchmark](docs/en/benchmark.md) shows that Monoio has a better performance than other common Rust runtimes.
+As you may have guessed, this runtime is primarily targeted at servers, where operations are io-bound on network sockets, and therefore the use of native asynchronous I/O APIs maximizes the throughput of the server.
+In order for Monoio to be as efficient as possible, we've enabled some unstable Rust features, and we've designed a whole new IO abstraction, which unfortunately may cause some compatibility problems.
+[Our benchmarks](https://github.com/bytedance/monoio/blob/master/docs/en/benchmark.md) probe that, for our use-cases, Monoio has a better performance than other Rust runtimes.

 ## Quick Start
 To use monoio, you need the latest nightly rust toolchain.
 If you already installed it, please make sure it is the latest version.